CorentinvdBdO/sruthi-co-pes/README.md

 ## Usage

-src/launch_barrier.py : Functions to change the input and run the barrier code and store its data output. src/nn_regression.py : Functions to manipulate DataFrames for a keras fit,
+src/launch_barrier.py : Functions to change the input and run the barrier code and store its data output.

+src/nn_regression.py : Functions to manipulate DataFrames for a keras fit, to build models quickly and work on the learning curves.

+src/hyperparameters.py : Function to compare hyperparameters.

+src/committee.py : Functions regarding the class Committee, managing a committee of models.

+src/active_learning.py :

-                       to build models quickly and work on the learning curves. src/hyperparameters.py : Function to compare hyperparameters. src/committee.py : Functions regarding the class Committee, managing a committee of models. src/active_learning.py : src/analysis.py : Functions to simplify generations of different kinds of plots. src/final_analysis.py : This file simply loads a committee to study its results.
+src/analysis.py : Functions to simplify generations of different kinds of plots.

+src/final_analysis.py : This file simply loads a committee to study its results.
+It is recommended to start here to see the results of active learning without the need to launch a long active learning procedure.

 You will find in src/active_learning.py a code ready to use with many inputs to choose from.
 It generates a committee of neural networks and then trains itself generating data from the barrier code.